 Welcome to the Redwood Forest Chapter DAR

-Regent Melissa Brisso (Mrs. Paul) Welcomes You To Our Website
+Regent Catherine Mace (Mrs. George Barrett) Welcomes You To Our Website

 The Daughters of the American Revolution (DAR) is a non-profit, non-political volunteer service organization made up of approximately 175,000 members with 3,000 chapters.
 These chapters are located in all 50 states and in many countries around the world.
 On October 11, 1890, eighteen women met to officially organize the NSDAR for historic, educational, and patriotic purposes.
 Since that day, over 800,000 members have been admitted into membership.